ezweave/pretty-functional/chapters/one/one.md

 at p=2 i=3 p*i=6
 at p=6 i=4 p*i=24
 ```

-If it's not obvious yet... `reduce` is recursive and is employed often in pretty functional JS.

 This isn't too different from our `n!` using `reduce`.
 Just shift your thinking from recusion being: